lamarr-institute/lamarr-energy-tracker/README.md

 python -m lamarr_energy_tracker.print_paper_statement --output_dir DIR --project_name NAME --hostname HOST # For additional filtering
 ```

-While the tracker assumes deployment in Germany, you can also provide a different `country_iso_code` to change the [carbon intensity constant](https://github.com/mlco2/codecarbon/blob/master/codecarbon/data/private_infra/global_energy_mix.json).
+While the tracker assumes code is executed in Germany, you can also provide a different `country_iso_code` to change the [carbon intensity constant](https://github.com/mlco2/codecarbon/blob/master/codecarbon/data/private_infra/global_energy_mix.json).
-For more information on the methodology behind the resource tracking, please refer to the [CodeCarbon documentation](https://mlco2.github.io/codecarbon/motivation.html).
+For more information on the methodology behind the tracker, please refer to the [CodeCarbon documentation](https://mlco2.github.io/codecarbon/motivation.html).

 ## Collaborate
 In order to become truly resource-aware, we hope to assemble impact reports about the resource consumption of research projects being conducted at Lamarr Institute.